veloren/book/src/players/airshipper.md

 ![Airshipper](https://songtronix.com/airshipper-0.4.0.gif)

 Airshipper is a cross-platform Veloren launcher taking care of keeping Veloren up to date.
-Currently due to our irregular and frequent updates we recommend using it.
+Due to our frequent updates it is the recommended way of installing Veloren.

 ### Download